AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/04-ProcessFiles.md

 ## Rinse and Repeat

-Feel free to upload the file again (you will get duplicates since the id is generated and is different for each load, and no prevention of duplicates is in place on the Title).
-Feel free to change the data and upload and you'll get the expected results when data is unique.
+Feel free to upload the file again.
+Due to the use of the `id` you should not get any duplicates on the upload of the data.

+Again, this is important enough to note that you might have to massage your data if you have a regular export that relies on a typical integer `Id` field without the string GUID `id` that is in the sample data.
+Once again, the "id" as a random GUID helps to map the data in Cosmos with the "id" and the partition of "Title" to create easy access to your data and the ability to execute the upload multiple times without duplication of data.

 ## Conclusion